-We study the application of technologies and design methodologies to obtain and characterize technofunctional, biofunctional and antimicrobial ingredients for their integration into food and feed.
-We develop strategies to improve technofunctional, nutritional and bioactive properties, their shelf life and chemical and microbiological safety.
+We study how technologies and design methodologies can be applied to obtaining and characterizing technofunctional, biofunctional and antimicrobial ingredients, so they can be integrated into food and feed.
+We develop strategies to improve technofunctional, nutritional and bioactive properties, as well as their shelf life and chemical and microbiological safety.

-The Food Safety and Functionality program addresses the challenges related to the development and production of healthy and sustainable foods, maximizing their shelf life and food safety.
-And it does so by applying circularity strategies to obtain ingredients from sustainable sources for human and animal food.
+The Food Functionality and Safety program addresses the challenges related to the development and production of healthy and sustainable foods, maximizing their shelf life and food safety.
+It does so by applying circularity strategies to obtain ingredients from sustainable sources for human and animal food.

-Through the development of extraction, fractionation, purification and characterization processes of biological components of interest to the agri-food sector, including nutrients (such as proteins and fats), bioactive and technofunctional compounds, and antimicrobials, mainly from sustainable sources (such as biorefineries).
+Through the development of extraction, fractionation and purification processes, and the characterization of those biological components that are of interest to the agri-food sector, including nutrients (such as proteins and fats), bioactive and technofunctional compounds, and antimicrobials, mainly from sustainable sources (such as biorefineries).

 Alternative sources of protein

 Such as those from plants (“plant-based”), algae, insects or microorganisms.
-This is a strategy to mitigate the environmental impact and recover a healthier diet.
-This includes the production of biomass (for example, microbial), the obtaining and functionalization of ingredients and their application into innovative foods for human and animal nutrition.
+This is a strategy to mitigate environmental impact and get back to a healthier diet.
+This includes the production of biomass (for example, microbial), obtaining and making use of ingredients and their application in innovative foods for human and animal nutrition.

 Development, optimization and validation of analytical methods